 It is possible to apply for it online.
 However, the document management and the verification of legal and financial information depends on the executive in charge.
 This information must be provided and managed by the legal representative of the company because they have to:

-• a).
-Make biometric control (to verify their identity).
+- a).
+Do a biometric test (to verify their identity).

 2. What documents do I need to open a corporate bank account in Peru?